Court judgments

 6. Commencing legal proceedings to make you bankrupt if the debt (including costs and interest) is over the $10,000 bankruptcy threshold for a creditor’s petition.

-• An order that allows a creditor to take money from your wages or bank account can cause financial hardship so act quickly to get advice about how you can avoid this.
-An instalment order obtained through the courts may reduce the amount taken.
+• An order that allows a creditor to take money from your wages or bank account can cause financial hardship, so act quickly to get advice about how you can avoid this.
+An installment order obtained through the courts may reduce the amount taken.

 • There are rules about how and what personal property can be taken and sold.
 You are usually given time to make an arrangement to pay before personal property is taken.